-There is always something changing in our workplace – new colleagues, updated projects, budgets, market.
+There is always something changing in our workplace – new colleagues, updated projects, budgets, and market.
 Paradoxically, change is perhaps the one constant.

 Feedback – seeking it, giving it and receiving it – is one of the most effective tools we have for harnessing and promoting change so that it is to our benefit.

 Feedback is a great and powerful tool if used right.
-This training presentation template can serve as a handy guide for you and your team how to use feedback properly.
+This training presentation template can serve as a handy guide for you and your team on how to use feedback properly.

 (download an editable version of all Feedback Training Slides here)